armenium-dev/laratwiliomulti/README.md

 php artisan vendor:publish --tag=laratwiliomulti-assets
 ```

-### Step Three - Enter values to the DB
+### Step Three - Enter values in DB
-Go to the Settings page and create account(s)
+Go to the Settings page and create an account(s)

-Settings page look like this:
+On your site, the link to the settings page will look like this:

 ```shell
 https://YOUR-DOMAIN.com/laratwiliomultisettings
 ```
+_(Replace YOUR-DOMAIN.com with your real domain)_

 ### Usage
 To send a SMS message, you can use the `notify()` method available on the `LaraTwilioMulti` Facade